jutunen/Paydown.js/README.md

 Name|Description
 ----|-----------
-sum_of_interests|Sum of accrued interests during calculation period sum_of_reductions|Total amount of the principal reduction during calculation period sum_of_installments|Total sum of interests and reductions during calculation period remaining_principal|Remaining principal after calculation end date days_calculated|Number of days in the calculation period actual_end_date|Actual calculation end date
+sum_of_interests|Total sum of accrued interests during calculation period sum_of_reductions|Total amount of the principal reductions during calculation period sum_of_installments|Total sum of installments during calculation period remaining_principal|Remaining principal after calculation end date days_calculated|Number of days in the calculation period actual_end_date|Actual calculation end date latest_payment_date|Latest payment date unpaid_interest|Interests accrued after latest payment date

 If Paydown.calculate method is provided with an array as its 3rd argument, the array contents are interpreted as follows: